 In this lesson students explore the Lest We Forget Project.
 They build a class archive of soldier files, engage in research, and create a memorial for their soldier.

-In this lesson students explore the experiences and contributions of Aboriginal soldiers to Canada’s role in the First World War.
+In this lesson students explore the experiences and contributions of Indigenous soldiers to Canada’s role in the First World War.

 This exercise attempts to recreate the historical process that helped lead the world into the Great War.